 Possibly Rome’s most beloved snack, supplì are sumptuous balls of deep-fried risotto rice, filled with mozzarella and meat ragu.
 Order these as a little pre-dinner antipasto (when in Rome), or find them bubbling away at the city’s best food markets.

 Often referred to as Rome’s most colourful neighbourhood, this is an area to while away an afternoon - and most likely an evening as well.
+You could even stay in a characterful home in the neighbourhood.
 This medieval district is full of hidden corners, shrine-lined cobblestone streets and a bustling central square.
 After exploring Trastevere’s stunning basilicas, enjoy an espresso at one of it’s many cafes, or sip a glass of something stronger at the always-lively Freni e Frezioni.
 You’ll find some of the city’s best low-key restaurants here, so have a wander and see what takes your fancy (the only rule?
 No English menus…)

 Tracing the west bank of the Tiber, Prati is home to Rome’s Art Nouveau architectural movement.
-This elegant neighbourhood is anchored by boutique hotels, high-end shops and some of the city’s finest restaurants.
+This elegant neighbourhood is anchored by boutique hotels, high-end shops and some of the city’s finest restaurants (oh, and Plum Guide homes like this one.
 Walk down the sweeping boulevards and marvel at the grand buildings lining the streets, before popping into one of the many wine bars in its atmospheric heart.

 Best food tours, experiences and courses

 The Roman Food Tour